Theodicy: Ancient religions

 In his book God and Evil, the Jewish philosopher and theologian David Birnbaum states that "Writings and discourses on theodicy by Jews, Greeks, Christians, and Eastern religions have graced our planet for thousands of years."
 For example, in his book The Search for God in Ancient Egypt, the German scholar Jan Assman writes that theodicy was an important issue in the Middle Kingdom of Egypt (2000–1700 BC), as "in Ancient Mesopotamian and Israelite literature".

 Philip Irving Mitchell of Dallas Baptist University notes that some philosophers have cast the pursuit of theodicy as modern, since earlier scholars used the problem of evil for other purposes—to support the existence of one particular god over another, explain wisdom, or explain a conversion—rather than to justify God's goodness.

 The historian Sarah Iles Johnston argues that ancient civilizations—such as the ancient Mesopotamians, Greeks, Romans, and Egyptians—held polytheistic beliefs that may have enabled them to deal with the concept of theodicy differently.
 These religions taught the existence of many gods and goddesses, who controlled various aspects of daily life.
 These early religions may have avoided the question of theodicy by endowing their deities with the same flaws and jealousies that afflicted humanity.
 No one god or goddess was fundamentally good or evil; this teaching explained that bad things could happen to good people if they angered a deity, because the gods could exercise the same free will that humankind possesses.
 Such religions taught that some gods were more inclined to be helpful and benevolent, while others were more likely to be spiteful and aggressive.
 In this sense, the evil gods could be blamed for misfortune, while the good gods could be petitioned with prayer and sacrifices to make things right.
 There was still a sense of justice, in that individuals who were right with the gods could avoid punishment.

 The Epicurean paradox, however, had already been raised c.
-300 BC by the philsopher Epicurus, according to the David Hume in 1779.
+300BC by the philosopher Epicurus, according to the David Hume in 1779.
 According to Hume, this paradox describes the problem of reconciling an omnipotent deity, with its benevolence, and the existence of evil.
 However, if Epicurus did discuss these particular problems in the writing that Hume attributes to him, the discussion would not have been linked with the question of an omnibenevolent and omniscient God, as Hume assumes.
 (Hume does not cite a source or imply that he had knowledge of Epicurus's writings on this subject holding any greater weight than academic rumor or folklore.)